16-inch/50-caliber Mark 7 gun: Mark 8 "Super-heavy" shell

 The Mark 7 gun was originally intended to fire the 2240 lb Mark 5 armor-piercing shell.
 However, the shell-handling system for these guns was redesigned to use the "super-heavy" 2700 lb APCBC (Armor Piercing, Capped, Ballistic Capped) Mark 8 shell before any of the Iowa-class battleship's keels were laid down.
 The large-caliber guns were designed to fire either an armor-piercing round for anti-ship and anti-structure work, and a high-explosive round for use against unarmored targets and shore bombardment.

 The North Carolina and South Dakota classes could also fire the 2,700-pound Mark 8 shell with the 16"/45 caliber Mark 6 gun, although with a shorter range.
 The Mark 6 gun was not as heavy as the Mark 7, which helped both battleship classes to conform to the limits of the Washington Naval Treaty.
 However, the two treaty-era battleships fired their shells at a lower muzzle velocity, which made their plunging fire superior to that of the 16"/50 caliber gun.

-The Mark 8 shells gave the North Carolina, South Dakota, and Iowa classes the second-heaviest broadside of all battleship classes, even though the two ships were treaty battleships, exceeded only by the Yamato-class super-battleships.
+The Mark 8 shells gave the North Carolina, South Dakota, and Iowa classes the second-heaviest broadside of all battleship classes, even though the first two ship classes were treaty battleships, exceeded only by the Yamato-class battleships.

 Each D839 propellant (smokeless powder) grain used for full charges for this gun was 2 in long, 1 in in diameter and had seven perforations, each 0.060 in in diameter with a web thickness range of 0.193 to 0.197 in between the perforations and the grain diameter.
-A maximum charge consisted of six silk bags–hence the term bag gun–each filled with 110 lbs of propellant.
+A maximum charge consisted of six silk bags (hence the term "bag gun"), each filled with 110 lbs of propellant.